 Things got coolly polite after the war.
 We and They still obsessed over the sizes of our pieces, but new toys had begun to seriously threaten the satisfyingly primal big bang of massive artillery.
 Missiles, luckily, hadn't completely stolen the show.
 Back in '61 two superpowers, the US and ...
 Canada? ... worked with the genius gun-designer Gerald Bull on the HARP system, a more-than-supergun designed to reach to the edge of the stratosphere.

 Like those charming folks at Krupps, Bull loved his guns.
-After HARP went flaccid, Bull tried to find someone else to back his idea of a true supergun, a piece to end all pieces, the thing that would show the world who really had the biggest.
+After HARP went nowhere, Bull tried to find someone else to back his idea of a true supergun, a piece to end all pieces.
 His ultimate project was called Project Babylon, and while Bull's final intentions are a bit hazy, no one doubts that what he really wanted to do was make a gun big enough to do what HARP didn't have a chance to do: fire something into space.

 9. Saddam's Supergun spells doom for its inventor